kyma-project/api-gateway/docs/user/tutorials/01-36-expose-workload-noauth-k3d.md

 When you create a k3d cluster with the API Gateway module, the default Kyma Gateway is configured under the `*.local.kyma.dev` wildcard domain.
 The domain is registered in public DNS and points to the local host `127.0.0.1`.
 This tutorial shows how to create a sample HTTPBin workload and expose it using an APIRule custom resource (CR) with the `noAuth` access strategy.

 The `noAuth` access strategy allows public access to your workload without any authentication or authorization checks.
-This is useful for:
+This is useful for the following:
 - Development and testing environments
 - Public APIs that don't require authentication
 - Services that implement their own authentication logic

 > [!WARNING]
 > Exposing a workload without authentication is a potential security vulnerability.
-In production environments, always secure your workloads with proper authentication such as [JWT](./01-40-expose-workload-jwt.md).
+In production environments, always secure your workloads with proper authentication, such as [JWT](./01-40-expose-workload-jwt.md).

 To expose a workload without authentication, create an APIRule with `noAuth: true` configured for each path you want to expose publicly.